ilyagr/diffedit3/README.md

 ### A "focused single-file" view would be nice.

 It would increase the editor height to the entire window.
 This is mostly some CSS work.

-### Scroll up when going to next diff, down when going to prev diff, label buttons with shortcuts.

-Or perhaps go to the center either way.